imteekay/machine-learning-research/knowledge-gaps.md

 - [ ] Theory on Decision Tree (Intro to Stats Learning)
 - [ ] Theory on Random Forest (Intro to Stats Learning)
 - [x] Theory on Cross Validation (Intro to Stats Learning)

+## Deep Learning

+- [] How bayesian inference can improve test performance